une-s/MakeChat-Enhancinator/README.md

 A userscript to make Zobe.com better, as the website's development has been discontinued.

+The script has so far been tested in FireFox and Chrome.

 # How to Get

 1. Get the [Tampermonkey add-on](https://tampermonkey.net/)